A comprehensive Hawaii airport guide – how to get around fast and easy at each airport

 The entry into Honolulu International airport is spectacular with the crystal blue ocean, green and lush hillsides with Waikiki and Diamond Head welcome you when you splash down the runway.
 The central hub location for all the other islands, Honolulu airport is busy but located just 10 miles from downtown Honolulu and a little further out to Waikiki.

-Tropical plants and landscaping and nice central outdoor parks allow passengers to walk outside and lounge in the two park areas of the airport along with fantastic shopping venues, food courts and nice dining venues with views of the airport scenes.
-Updated ticketing entries makes the arrivals and check-in pleasant even through the TSA areas into the main lounge and shopping venues.
-Car rental shuttles take you directly to your rental car brands from the arrival zones.
-There are shuttles available to local hotels, Uber and taxis to take you where you need to go.
+Tropical plants and landscaping and a nice central outdoor park allow passengers to walk outside and lounge in the two park areas of the airport.
+You can also visit upscale shopping venues, food courts and nice dining venues with views of the airport area.
+Updated ticketing entries makes the arrivals and check-in pleasant even through the TSA areas easy and efficient into the main lounge and waiting venues inside the airport.

 Honolulu Airport has a separate check in arrival and departure area for interisland travel, so if you are traveling interisland you either have to take a shuttle from the main arrival areas or walk from the main terminal to the adjoining inter-island terminal close by.